Publications Distribution Cooperative: History

-In Britain, the 1970s was a time of change in publishing and book selling^{} with “the development in a very short period of a new and substantial radical sector and of associated retail outlets”.^{} PDC was integral to this change.^{} The growth of new technologies in printing with offset litho, phototypesetting and more, offered cheaper, easier and more accessible ways to produce publications in a political climate eager for debate.
+In Britain, the 1970s was a time of change in publishing and book selling^{} with "the development in a very short period of a new and substantial radical sector and of associated retail outlets".^{} PDC was integral to this change.^{} The growth of new technologies in printing with offset litho, phototypesetting and more, offered cheaper, easier and more accessible ways to produce publications in a political climate eager for debate.

 PDC provided the sales and distribution link between the book, magazine and pamphlet publishers and the new alternative, radical bookshops as well as the established book and newsagent trade.
 The existence and growth of the co-operative coincided with the launch of many new radical magazines and journals, including The Leveller, Spare Rib, Libertarian Education, Feminist Review and publishers Centerprise Books, Child Poverty Action Group, WRRC, Zed Books and more.

-This history was celebrated at an event in November 2022 at the Barbican 'Quiet Revolutions: A Celebration of Radical Bookshops' where booksellers and publishers, both contemporary - Gay's the Word, Newham Bookshop, Housmans, Roundtable Books, The Bookish Type and Five Leaves Bookshop - and from 1970/80s - Centerprise, Freedom News, New Beacon, Sisterwrite and Silvermoon - met for a bookfair and workshops/seminars.
+This history was celebrated at an event in November 2022 at the [Barbican 'Quiet Revolutions: A Celebration of Radical Bookshops where booksellers and publishers, both contemporary — Gay's the Word, Newham Bookshop, Housmans, Roundtable Books, The Bookish Type, and Five Leaves Bookshop — and from 1970/80s — Centerprise, Freedom News, New Beacon, Sisterwrite and Silvermoon — met for a book fair and workshops/seminars.

 In the mid 1970s, after a series of meetings of publishers (the Radical Publications Group - Spare Rib magazine, The Leveller, Radical Science Journal, Radical Philosophy and more).) and alternative booksellers (Ken Worpole from Centerprise Bookshop and others), in 1975/76, a feasibility study on distribution was undertaken.
 As a result PDC was set up in autumn 1976 by an initial group of five people supported by representatives from radical publications and booksellers.